expectedparrot/edsl/docs/getting_started.rst

 Learn more
 ----------

+.. raw:: html

--  This page is available as an interactive python notebook here.
+  This page is available as an interactive python notebook <a href="https://deepnote.com/workspace/expected-parrot-c2fa2435-01e3-451d-ba12-9c36b3b87ad9/project/Expected-Parrot-examples-b457490b-fc5d-45e1-82a5-a66e1738a4b9/notebook/Tutorial%20-%20Getting%20Started-27a00ac7b7f24705beb18a271c5f70b7" target="_blank">here</a>.

--  See our Showcase of notebooks and templates exploring use cases and ideas for conducting research using EDSL.
+See our Showcase of notebooks and templates exploring use cases and ideas for conducting research using EDSL.

--  Learn more about the EDSL libary in the EDSL Docs.
+Learn more about the EDSL libary in the EDSL Docs.

 Contents
 --------